tsetyawati/data-engineer-journey/README.md

 This reflects a core data engineering responsibility: deciding when query results should become reusable data assets.

+### Day 9: Incremental Materialization (Watermark-Based Loading)

+This day focuses on implementing incremental data loading for aggregated analytics tables.

+Key concepts demonstrated:
+- Difference between full refresh and incremental loading
+- Use of watermark (`last_observation_date`) to detect new data
+- Re-aggregation of new data before inserting into analytics tables
+- Maintaining consistency between row-level and aggregated-level data
+- Awareness of duplication risks when appending aggregated data

+Workflow overview:
+1. Identify the latest processed observation date
+2. Aggregate only newly arrived data
+3. Append results into the analytics table

+This approach reflects a common real-world ETL pattern where data pipelines process new data batches incrementally instead of rebuilding entire datasets.

+Further improvements (e.g., UPSERT / MERGE) are intentionally deferred to maintain conceptual clarity.

 ## 🛠️ Tools
 - PostgreSQL
 - SQL